 - Preheat the oven to 300°F. Position a rack in the center.

 - Place the ribs meaty side up on a baking sheet lined with foil.
-(Cut the slabs in halves if necessary to fit.)
+(Cut the slabs in half if necessary to fit.)
 Cover tightly with a double-thickness of additional foil.
 Bake at 300°F for 2 hours.

 - While the ribs bake, make the sauce by combining the remaining ingredients (except for butter) in a blender or food processor.
 Transfer this to a medium sauce pan and simmer for 15 minutes over medium-high heat, stirring frequently.